-Presidential War Powers and Legal Boundaries
+Presidential War Powers and Congress

-Defense Spending, Procurement, and Economics
+Defense Budget, Procurement, and Industry

 The United States maintains a network of military and security alliances and partnerships around the…